External MIDI Instruments

 Virtual MIDI channels

 A MIDI Out Device contains 16 MIDI channels.
-MIDI Out devices are virtualized by MultitrackStudio, meaning that a single MIDI channel on a MIDI Out device can be used by more than one stream.
-MultitrackStudio will automatically take care of playing each note using its own stream's patch and controllers.
-Obviously, this only works if streams using the same MIDI channel don't play notes at the same time.
+MIDI Out devices are virtualized by MultitrackStudio, meaning a single MIDI channel on a MIDI Out device can be used by multiple tracks.
+MultitrackStudio will automatically handle playing each note using its own track's patch and controllers.
+Obviously, this only works correctly if tracks using the same MIDI channel do not play notes at the same time.

-The following controllers have a default value, and don't need any attention:
+The following controllers have default values and do not require attention:

-All other controllers do not have a default value.
-If they are used in one stream they should be defined in all other streams using the same channel on the same MIDI Out Device.
+All other controllers do not have default values.
+If they are used in one track they should be defined in all other track using the same channel on the same MIDI Out Device.

 MIDI 2.0

-MultitrackStudio won't use pitch bend range values exceeding 24 semitones in order to ensure good compatibility.
-Pitch bend values will be converted automatically if a track uses a higher pitch bend range.
-If your hardware doesn't support 24 semitones you can set a lower value in the per-note pitch bend editor.
+Pitch bend range values used won't exceed 24 semitones, to ensure good compatibility.
+If your hardware doesn't support 24 semitones, you can set a lower value in the per-note pitch bend editor.
+Pitch bend values will be converted to the range used automatically if necessary.

-Tip: to use per-note expression with an MPE keyboard you can use the Keyboard Mapper.
+Tip: per-note Pitch Bend, Brightness, and Aftertouch work with an MPE keyboard.
+To use per-note expression, you can use the MIDI Keyboard Mapper.
 Set it up to map per-note aftertouch or per-note brightness to per-note expression.

 MIDI-CI